eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

 ## Build with script

-As an alternative we provide a build-test script which we use to integrate iceoryx into our infrastructure.
+As an alternative, we provide a build-test script which we use to integrate iceoryx into our infrastructure.
 The intention of the script goes beyond building iceoryx, it is also used for the code coverage scan or the address-sanitizer runs on the CI.
 The script currently works for Linux and QNX only, it is planned to offer a multi-platform solution.